William W. Averell: Civil War

 Averell left the Army of the Potomac after his relief at Chancellorsville.
 He fought a series of minor engagements in the Department of West Virginia at the brigade and division level.
 In November 1863, he conducted what is called Averell's West Virginia Raid against the Virginia and Tennessee Railroad.
 He received a brevet promotion to lieutenant colonel in the regular army for the Battle of Droop Mountain in West Virginia on November 6, 1863, and to colonel for actions at Salem, Virginia, on December 15, 1863.
 In the spring of 1864, he led another cavalry raid toward Saltville but was stopped by Confederate generals John Hunt Morgan and William E. "Grumble" Jones at Cove Gap in the Battle of Cove Mountain.
 Returning to West Virginia, Averell later commanded a cavalry division under Maj.
 Gen. David Hunter in his failed raid on Lynchburg, known as the Battle of Lynchburg.

 In the summer of 1864, when CSA Lt.
 Gen. Jubal Early had invaded Maryland and defeated a series of Union commanders, Averell proved to be the only Union commander to achieve victory against the Confederates in the Shenandoah Valley before the arrival of Philip Sheridan.
 He routed Confederate Maj.
 Gen. Stephen D. Ramseur at the Battle of Rutherford's (Carter's) Farm on July 20, 1864, inflicting 400 casualties and capturing a four-gun battery, in spite of Averell's being significantly outnumbered.
 When CSA Brig.
 Gen. John McCausland burned Chambersburg, Pennsylvania, to the ground on July 30, Averell tracked him down near Moorefield, West Virginia.

-Using intelligence gathered from his scouts, Averell routed McCausland in a sunrise attack upon the Confederate camp, capturing hundreds of prisoners and another four-gun battery in the Battle of Moorefield.
+Using scouts disguised as Confederates in his vanguard, Averell routed McCausland in a sunrise attack upon the Confederate camp, capturing hundreds of prisoners and another four-gun battery in the Battle of Moorefield.

 During the Valley Campaigns of 1864 against Early, Averell fought under Maj.
 Gen. Philip Sheridan.
 He was relieved of command a second time in his career on September 23, 1864, following a dispute with Sheridan about Averell's actions after the Battle of Fisher's Hill.
 This incident truly devastated him and he could not hide his misery.
 A staff officer wrote "I saw General Averell sitting in front of his tent ...
 He was dreadfully depressed and broken.
 I believe he started for the rear within a few moments after we left him, and never was employed again during the war."
 Averell resigned from the Union Army volunteers and from the U.S. regular army on May 18, 1865.